Envelope (music): Development

 The envelope generator was created by the American engineer Robert Moog, the creator of the Moog synthesizer, in the 1960s.
 The composer Herbert Deutsch suggested Moog find a way to articulate his synthesizer so notes did not simply trigger on and off.
 Moog wired a doorbell button to the synthesizer and used a capacitor to store and slowly release voltage produced from hitting a key.
 He refined the design to remove the need to push a separate button with every keypress, with two switches on every key: one to produce the control voltage determining pitch and the other to trigger the envelope generator.
 The envelope generator became a standard feature of synthesizers.

-Following discussions with the engineer and composer Vladimir Ussachevsky, the head of the Columbia-Princeton Electronic Music Center, in 1965, Moog developed a new envelope module whose functions were described in f T1 (attack time), T2 (initial decay time), ESUS (sustain level), and T3 (final decay time).
+Following discussions with the engineer and composer Vladimir Ussachevsky, the head of the Columbia-Princeton Electronic Music Center, in 1965, Moog developed a new envelope module with the parameters T1 (attack time), T2 (initial decay time), ESUS (sustain level), and T3 (final decay time).
 These were later simplified to the modern ADSR form (attack time, decay time, sustain level, release time) by ARP.